bm98/FS20_HudBar/ReadMe.txt

 Changelog:

 V 0.55-B55
+- Add VNAV Button (when using WASM module)
+- Add Move Bar/Tile to next screen (Monitor) with RShift+RCtrl+Break
+- Add Using the Facility DB for Aiport Management (replacing the FS20_AptLib)
+- Add Check if the Facility DB is available and pop a msg box if not
+- Add Performance Tab and Notes Tab to FlightBag
+- Add Touchdown log (MyDocuments\MSFS_HudBarSave\TouchDownLog.csv) to FlightBag
+- Upadate AP Settings allow for large change on the left side of the item field (mouse wheel)
 - Fix Bar/Window Location was not stored for profiles 5..10
-- Add Performance Tab and Notes Tab to FlightBag
-- Add Move Bar/Tile to next screen (Monitor) with RShift+RCtrl+Break
 - Cleanup of all new features
+- Disable SimConnect.cfg (as per MS it is only needed when connecting MSFS via Network)
 - SU10 compatibility checks
+- Moved to Visual Studio 2022 Community Edition
+- Update QuickGuides

 V 0.54-B51
 - Add Map, Metar, and Config in FlightBag